 The big catch is that before there can be any profits, each owner who also works as an employee must be paid a “reasonable” amount of compensation (e.g., salary).
 This salary will of course be subject to Social Security and Medicare taxes to be paid half by the employee and half by the corporation.
 As such, the savings from paying no self-employment tax on the profits only kick in once the S-corp is earning enough that there are still profits to be paid out after paying the mandatory “reasonable compensation.”

 EXAMPLE: Larissa is the sole owner of her S-corporation, an advertising agency.
 Her revenues from the business are $50,000 per year, and her annual expenses (not counting salary) total $10,000.
-As such, her S-corp’s profit for the year (before subtracting her own salary) is $40,000.
+Therefore, her S-corp’s profit for the year (before subtracting her own salary) is $40,000.